 YES, we are still actively accepting LEGOⓇ donations, and need more pieces now.
 Our shipping address is current, but may change in 2018, so just refer to this web site for our current address.
 If you mention us in blogs, FaceBook, etc please refer to this website as well.
 Thanks.

 We have many more requests for LEGOs than we can fill right now.
 And we receive more one-time requests constantly.
 One example is many pounds of used pieces to bless children at an orphanage in Zimbabwe .
 Other recent ventures are to team up with Compassion International to help children in Brazil, bless children in Flint Michigan, and provide building supplies to a nonprofit science program for teens.

-The “Build Your Journey” program through Children’s Mercy Hospital in Kansas City is another example.
+Another example of how we try to help is the work we’ve done with the “Build Your Journey” program through Children’s Mercy Hospital in Kansas City is another example.
 This program was and inspiration by, Donald, a young leukemia patient.
 He recently beat this deadly disease, and instantly had a deep desire to help other kids that are still in the battle.

 His dream is that kids would receive a small set every time they undergo treatment, or take a step toward recovery, since the process is so difficult.

 BrickRecycler.com accepts donations of new and used loose LEGO bricks, figures, and sets.
 Simply put them in a bag, then in a box, and ship to us via UPS Ground or FedEx Ground.
 There are more packing tips here.